 Whilst recognising that local laws and cultures differ considerably from one country to another, Itad works internationally, and therefore the Code of Conduct is developed from international standards.
-Itad staff and subcontractors are expected to uphold local law as a minimum wherever they operate, except where the Code of Conduct is more stringent, in which case the Code applies.
+Itad employees and Suppliers are expected to uphold local law as a minimum wherever they operate, except where the Code of Conduct is more stringent, in which case the Code applies.